Charming Old Vilnius - Jewel of the Baltics

 And how about this?
 Polish people were openly drinking beer on a public bus, and no one told them anything.
 I don't think those Polish guys would dare to do the same in Poland, but maybe I'm wrong.

 But aside from those few unpleasant moments, I really liked Vilnius, especially the old town.
-It reminded me about Lviv, a beautiful city in western Ukraine, with its tiny streets, quiet courtyards and baroque churches.
+It reminded me of Lviv, a beautiful city in western Ukraine, with its tiny streets, quiet courtyards and baroque churches.

 Vilnius historical centre is rather small with all main attractions located within its boundaries.